-To see their products to the Chinese market, medical device and IVD manufacturers will need to obtain China Food and Drug Administration (CFDA) (formerly State Food & Drug Administration or SFDA) approval.
-Find out more about the CFDA approval process in China by reading or downloading the chart below.
+To see their products to the Chinese market, medical device and IVD manufacturers will need to obtain National Medical Products Administration (NMPA) (formerly China Food and Drug Administration or CFDA) approval.
+Find out more about the NMPA approval process in China by reading or downloading the chart below.

-The China (CFDA) medical device approval process explained
+The China (NMPA) medical device approval process explained

-Appoint an Agent located in China who will coordinate your CFDA device registration.
+Appoint an Agent located in China who will coordinate your NMPA device registration.

 Manufacturers must submit a notarized "proof of qualification of the manufacturer."
 Common ways to satisfy this requirement include: ISO 13485 certificate; Establishment Registration from the FDA for US companies; or Manufacturing License for Japanese or Korean companies.